-- A wide variety of personal injury matters, including catastrophic injury; wrongful death; trucking accidents; and product liability.
+- A wide variety of personal injury matters, including catastrophic injury, wrongful death, and trucking accidents.

-- Civil cases involving sexual abuse; sex trafficking; and crime victims.
+- Civil cases involving sexual abuse and sexual assault, sex trafficking, and crime victims.

-- Business, contract and commercial litigation, including breach of contract; surrogacy litigation; timber trespass; noncompete agreements; trade secrets; intellectual property; piercing the corporate veil; and fraud cases.
+- Business, contract and commercial litigation, including breach of contract; timber trespass; noncompete agreements; trade secrets; piercing the corporate veil; and fraud cases.
 Kristin also has experience bringing, and defending against, motions for preliminary injunction.

 - Defended a Montana grain milling company against claims for breach of contract brought by Dave's Killer Bread, and obtained a full dismissal of all claims.
 Dave's Killer Bread, Inc. v.
 Mont.
 Merch., Inc., Case No. 3:17-cv-0237-YY (D. Or.
 Jul.
 12, 2017).

 - Successfully brokered a resolution of cross-motions for preliminary injunction in a complex commercial matter in Seattle involving numerous construction projects worth millions.
 Lofts @ Camas Meadows Phase I LLC et al., v.
 134th Street Lofts LLC, Case No. 17-2-10920-7 SEA (2017).